AliyanJabbar/todo_aws/README.md

 * For production, consider using **NGINX** or **ALB** in front of FastAPI.
 * Keep your RDS credentials secure and do not commit them to the repository.
 * The log uploader will continuously push logs to S3 every 10 seconds while the app is running.
+* CloudWatch alarms can alert you via email when CPU usage is high.